 Hungary is a Member State of the EU since 2004.
 So, it is important to state that air polluting facilities in Hungary are regulated based on EU requirements.
 For example, 2008/1/EC Directive on Integrated Pollution Prevention and Control replaced now by directive on industrial emissions 2010/75/EU (IED) which describes the use of BAT is implemented and enforced.
-Compliance is regularly checked by the regional Inspectorates for Environment, Nature.
+Compliance is regularly checked by the regional Government Offices.